Azure/FTALive-Sessions/content/containers/aks-networking/readme.md

 - [How to install the HAProxy Enterprise Kubernetes Ingress Controller in AKS](https://www.haproxy.com/documentation/kubernetes/latest/installation/enterprise/azure/)

+### Application Gateway for Containers (PREVIEW)

+[Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview) is the evolution of the Application Gateway Ingress Controller (AGIC).
+It offers an elastic and scalable ingress to AKS clusters and comprises a new data plane as well as control plane with new set of ARM APIs.
+The service is managed by an ALB controller component that runs inside the AKS cluster and adheres to Kubernetes Gateway APIs.

+Features and Benefits:

+  - Traffic splitting / Weighted round robin
+  - Mutual authentication to the backend target
+  - Kubernetes support for Ingress and Gateway API
+  - Flexible deployment strategies
+  - Increased performance, offering near real-time updates to add or move pods, routes, and probes

 ## Network Policies

 [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) are used to secure traffic only between the pods.